 Suppose X is an ordinary matrix and L is a matrix of the same size that is the result of some logical operation.
 Then X(L) specifies the elements of X where the elements of L are nonzero.
-This kind of subscripting can be done in one step by specifying the logical operation as the subscripting expression.
-Suppose you have the following set of data.
+This kind of subscripting can be done in one single step by specifying the logical operation as the subscripting expression.
+For example if you have the following set of data.